qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Agenda-setting theory**: what media pay attention to can influence people's attention, then influence people's opinions.

 **Saliency bias**: We pay attention to the salient things that grab attention.
-The things that we don't pay attention to are ignored. **Attention** is a core mechanism of how brain works.
-(Related: modern deep learning also relies on attention mechanism (transformer).)
+The things that we don't pay attention to are ignored. **Attention** is a core mechanism of how brain works [^about_attention].

+[^about_attention]: Related: modern deep learning also relies on attention mechanism (transformer).

 ### Anecdotal fallacy